awerenne/energy-based-multimodal-attention/code/emma/README.md

 - Check if energy computation (quantifier) is defined on batches
 - Check initialization of parameters
 - Check if corruption (quantifier) is defined on batches
+- Quantifier does not receive features but direct inputs